 Unavoidably, this guide is not exhaustive.
 Many vermouths are regional products that don’t get exported to the U.S., and admittedly, the listings here are biased toward the U.S. marketplace.
 However, the marketplace is fluid, and we will add more listings as adequate information becomes available.

 New World vermouth producer based in New York City.
 Products utilize wines from the North Fork of Long Island (Chardonnay) and fortification with apple brandy from upstate New York.
 The Amberthorn product is drier, has 21 botanicals, and is sweetened with honey.
 The Armadillo Cake is sweeter, has 32 botanicals, and is sweetened with caramel.
-Neither vermouth contains wormwood, and neither is immitative of any Continental style of vermouth.
+Neither wine contains wormwood, and neither is immitative of any traditional style of vermouth.
 Introduced in September 2012.

-Web site: http://atsbyvermouth.com/
+Web site: //atsbyvermouth.com/

 (bwah-zee-AIR)